MsAleia/portfolio/readme.md

-Welcome to my porrtfolio site!
+Welcome to my portfolio site!

 This repo shows the journey of my portfolio site from origin to the summer of changes.
 Most of the commits are shown in a a previous repo (https://github.com/MsAleia/PortfolioSite.git)  that needed a little cleaning, hence this new, fresh, and clean repo.